 - 1 tablespoon white wine or champagne vinegar

-Roast for 30-40 minutes, tossing occasionally, until the potatoes are tender and browned all over.
+- Roast for 30 to 40 minutes, tossing two or three times throughout, until the potatoes are tender and browned all over.
 Transfer to a medium bowl.